-Another example is the guideline for treating osteoarthritis of the knee and hip issued by the American College of Rheumatology.
+The American College of Rheumatology mentions several complementary approaches in its guidelines for the management of osteoarthritis of the hip or knee.
 For osteoarthritis of the knee, the guidelines mention tai chi as one of several nondrug approaches that might be helpful.
 The same guidelines, however, discourage using the dietary supplements glucosamine and chondroitin for osteoarthritis of the hip or knee.

 NCCIH is part of the National Institutes of Health (NIH) Pain Consortium, which coordinates pain research across NIH.
 NCCIH-supported studies are helping to build an evidence base on the effectiveness and safety of complementary modalities for treating chronic pain.

 NCCIH is also the lead agency in the Pain Management Collaboratory, an initiative jointly supported by NIH, the Department of Defense, and the Department of Veterans Affairs.
 The goal of the collaboratory is to develop the capacity to implement cost-effective large-scale pragmatic clinical research in military and veteran health care delivery organizations focusing on nonpharmacologic approaches to pain and other conditions that may occur along with it.